Andrew has a keen interest in all aspects of poetry and writes extensively on the subject. His poems are published online and in print.

 When the same vowels are close to each other in words, such as:

 When one thing becomes another.
 Note:

 whose rays five languid fingers were (the rays become the fingers)

-When there is a repeat of the grammatical structure in a sentence or sentences.
+When there is a repeat of the grammatical structure in one or multiple sentences.
 Note:

 as small as a world and as large as alone